chxdeng/mabain/README.md

     Full multi-thread/multi-process concurrency is supported.
 Mabain database handler is also thread-safe.
 This means the the database handle can be used in multiple reader threads once initialized.
 Concurrent insertion and queries are supported internally.
-Progrmas using the library DO NOT need to perform any locking on concurrent insertion and lookup in the reader/writer scenario.
+Programs using the library DO NOT need to perform any locking on concurrent insertion and lookup in the reader/writer scenario.

 Build Mabain